SmartForest-no/wheelRuts_semanticSegmentation/README.md

 # Training with your data
-In case you want to re-train the model using your own data
+In case you want to re-train the model using your own data :sunglasses:
 ```
 python train_owndata.py
 ```
 An example dataset has been attached (data.zip) for understanding the layout of the training and validation images.
-Fully labelled images required for semantic segmentation (png/jpg)
+Fully labelled images required for semantic segmentation (png/jpg).

 For changing the training parameters, see wheelRuts_semanticSegmentation/keras_segmentation/train.py line 55 to make changes in batch size, optimizer, augmentation, etc.

 # Using different architecture: